DeoVolenteGames/ascii-renderer/README.md

 # ASCII Renderer

+Renders a THREE.js renderer with a mask on top created from an SVG.

+By using an SVG that doesn't update at runtime frame rate is drastically improved over alternative methods such as [the ascii effect example](https://threejs.org/examples/?q=ascii#canvas_ascii_effect).
+The limitation is that the text or the viewport size can't change often.

 ## TODO: list

 1. Toon lighting has issues when viewed from behind.
 Try a custom lighting model.